bbawj/resume/resume.md

 :::::
 ::::: {#right}

-Developed new features and maintained stability of an Android IoT payment application in **Java** and **Kotlin**.
+Deployed core features such as power failure recovery and maintained stability of an Android IoT payment POS application in **Java** and **Kotlin**, helping to reduce live production reports.

-Profiled applications and implemented changes to reduce memory resource footprint.
+Profiled applications, solving out-of-memory errors and reducing overall memory resource footprint.
 :::::
 :::::
 ::::: {#subheader}